 - Heat olive oil in a 5-quart Dutch oven until it reaches 320ºF.

 - Slice potatoes into even wedges, about 2-cm thick (with or without skin).
+Place in a large bowl covered with cold water and reserve.

-- In a bowl, whisk together 1 ¾ flour, 1 TBS baking powder, 1 teaspoon kosher salt and spices.
+- In a bowl, whisk together 1 ¾ cup flour, 1 TBS baking powder, 1 teaspoon kosher salt and spices.

 - Whisk beer in until the batter is completely smooth and free of any lumps.
+Refrigerate for 15 minutes or up to 1 hour.

-- Working in batches, fry the potatoes in 320ºF oil for 2-3 minutes, or until they are pale and soft.
+- Drain potatoes and use a paper towel to remove excess water.
+Working in batches, fry the potatoes in 320ºF oil for 2-3 minutes, or until they are pale and soft.
+Remove from oil and drain on a cooling rack placed over a baking sheet.

 - Increase the temperature of the oil to 375ºF.
 Fry the potatoes again until crisp and golden brown, about 2 to 3 minutes.
+Drain on the cooling rack and season with 1 teaspoon kosher salt.
+Keep fries warm in the oven and move on to the fish.

 - Lower oil temperature to 350ºF.